QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     f(x) = x^2

     x = randn(n)
-    plot(f.(x), label = "x^2")
+    plot(f.(x), label="x^2")
-    plot!(x, label = "x") # layer on the same plot
+    plot!(x, label="x") # layer on the same plot

-While broadcasting above superficially looks like vectorizing functions in Matlab, or Python ufuncs, it is much richer and built on core foundations of the language
+While broadcasting above superficially looks like vectorizing functions in MATLAB, or Python ufuncs, it is much richer and built on core foundations of the language

 The other additional function ``plot!`` adds a graph to the existing plot